-Each design student will be assigned a time for a 10 or 15-minute critique.
+Each design student, starting with their first spring semester, will be assigned a time for a 10 or 15-minute critique.
 This will take place in the gallery space in front of the student's work and will include the design faculty/staff and the student.
+Students in their first-year (fall) semester will participate in a group discussion/introduction rather than an individual meeting.
 A written report of the critique comments will be placed in each student's permanent file in the department secretary's office, and a copy is given to each student at the review.
 Students are asked to initial the file copy.
 This does not mean you agree with the review, only that you heard it.